reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 Welcome to Ruby on Rails!
 If you're this far along you might want to pause and catch your breath.
 Check out [WTF Just Happened?
 A Quick Tour of your first Rails App](https://reinteractive.com/posts/316) to recap.

-After that, it's time to [head on over to Part 2](/guides/installfest/testing_the_blog) which shows you how to test your 15 minute blog.
+After that, it's time to [head on over to Part 2](/guides/installfest/adding_authentication) which shows you how to add authentication to secure your 15 minute blog.